 Use blobs to move to iOS 9.0.2 or 9.3.3

-Our guide on Prometheus will get you started on this.
+Our guide on futurerestore will get you started on this.

 Use blobs to move to iOS 10.2 (author recommended)

-Our guide on Prometheus will take you through the process in a step-by-step manner.
+Our guide on futurerestore will take you through the process in a step-by-step manner.

 What would Scooby do?